nicoaugereau/AlexaAWSLambdaJeedom/README.md

 # Freebox Devialet and Alexa AWS Lambda assistant control for Jeedom

 This repository allows you to control home automation objects with Alexa (Freebox Devialet, Echo or Dot) with AWS Lambda and Jeedom installed on a raspberry.
+You can ask for object in a room or ask for a scenario id.

 Prerequisites
 -------------
 - Alexa developer account
 - AWS developer account
-- Freebox Devialet or Alexa product (Echo, Dot)
+- Freebox v7 (Delta and Devialet) or Alexa product (Echo, Dot)
 - Raspberry and Jeedom installed with https